zbblanton/coredns_etcd_backend/README.md

 # CoreDNS Etcd Backend

 This is another etcd backend for coredns.
-I built this plugin for coredns becuase the current etcd plugin does not support multiple subdomains (https://github.com/coredns/coredns/issues/2941).
+I built this plugin for coredns because the current etcd plugin does not support multiple subdomains (https://github.com/coredns/coredns/issues/2941).
 This plugin is based off the current Etcd plugin and the external redis plugin.

 # Using this plugin